-4TU.Ethics brings together the expertise of the three philosophy departments in the field of ethics of science, technology and engineering.
-The mission of 4TU.Ethics is:
+Since the inclusion of WUR at the start of 2018, 4TU.Ethics now brings together the expertise of the four philosophy departments of the 4TU.Federation member universities in the field of ethics of science, technology and engineering and we have worked to re-define our current vision and mission as a centre.

-The three participating departments are represented in the Centre on an equal basis.
-The positions of scientific director and managing director rotate between the departments.
-The Centre’s current scientific director is Prof. dr. ir.
-Anthonie Meijers and its current managing director is Dr. Tijn Borghuis.
+The four participating departments are represented in the Centre’s Management Team on equal terms, with the positions of scientific director, managing director and coordinator rotating between the departments.
+The Centre’s scientific director is Prof. dr. ir.
+Anthonie Meijers and its managing director is Dr. Tijn Borghuis.

 Science and technology are of paramount social, political and economic importance in the 21st century.
 They are not only drivers of economic and social developments; they shape our societies, practices and institutions.
 In order to come to grips with science and technology and to make adequate and appropriate political and policy decisions regarding them, we need to reflect on the ethical aspects of their development, the moral acceptability of their application, and their contribution to the quality of life and well-being.
 It is now widely recognized that technologies must be developed and used responsibly, as many choices are involved with major implications for health and safety, environmental quality, civil liberties, social justice, and the quality of life.